vivibui/tenmo-app/README.md

    8. A Sending Transfer has an initial status of *Approved*.
 5. As an authenticated user of the system, I need to be able to see transfers I have sent or received.
 6. As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.

-### **Optional use cases - Not included in tenmo-client - you must write both server and client code for these**

-If you complete all of the required use cases and are looking for additional challenge, complete as many of the following optional use cases as you can.

 7. As an authenticated user of the system, I need to be able to *request* a transfer of a specific amount of TE Bucks from another registered user.
    1. I should be able to choose from a list of users to request TE Bucks from.
    2. I must not be allowed to request money from myself.